Axway/streams-open-docs/content/en/docs/install/backup-recovery.md

     --db-snapshot-identifier "${SNAPSHOT_ID}"
 ```

-You can automated the command to increase the frequency of the backups.
+You can automated this command, for example, by creating a cron job, to increase the frequency of the backups.

 {{< alert title="Note" >}}The RPO depends on the frequency of your backup.
 The default is 24H.{{< /alert >}}

-### Restore a relational database service
+### Restore AWS RDS

-You can restore a RDS backup to a new RDS instance using the AWS CLI.
+You can restore your RDS backup to a new RDS instance using the AWS CLI.

 1. Run the following command to export your data: